The next email is now under construction (not yet sent).

 Dear Prof. Dr. Steve Adler:

-We had tiled and tessellated the universe with octahedral-tetrahedral clusters and had a terrific chart of everything, everywhere throughout all time.
-We thought it was a great little STEM tool.
+We had tiled and tessellated the universe with octahedral-tetrahedral clusters and had a terrific little chart of everything, everywhere throughout all time.

 We weren’t sure.
-For three years we searched around for something like it and only found Kees Boeke’s work from 1957.
-My old friend, Phil Morrison (MIT), loved Boeke’s work.
+For three years we search around for something like it and only found Kees Boeke’s work from 1957.
+My old friend, Phil Morrison (MIT) loved Boeke’s work.
 Without any clear criticisms, we started putting it up within its own site on the web and today, I beg people to tell us where we have gone wrong.
 We are just high school people.

 Are the first 67 notations the matrix or Frank Wilczek’s grid?
-Is this the domain of pointfree geometries?
+Is this the domain of pointfree geometries (Whitehead)?

 I would be perfectly delighted to hear from you no matter how harsh your criticisms.
 Thank you.